 - Supervisory / managerial experience or personal work related experience that demonstrates decision-making and leadership abilities

-When applying for Federal Jobs, eligible veterans should claim preference on their application or resume.Applications claiming 10-point preference must complete an SF-15, Application for 10-Point Veteran Preference.
+When applying for Federal Jobs, eligible veterans should claim preference on their application or resume by uploading their DD 214 to usajobs at the time of application.
+Applicants claiming 10-point preference must complete an SF-15, Application for 10-Point Veteran Preference.
 Veterans who are still in the service may be granted 5 points tentative preference on the basis of information contained in their application, but they must produce a DD Form 214 prior to appointment.

 There are specific situations that will automatically disqualify applicants for employment with the United States Park Police.
 Some of the automatic disqualifiers include, but are not limited to:

 - Use of illegal drugs in violation of the United States Park Police qualification standards

 STEP 2 - PASS THE PHYSICAL EFFICIENCY BATTERY (PEB)